 One study found that pearl helped to down-regulate the 5-HT activity, and upregulate GABA activity, which may be some of the physiological action behind these benefits.*

-Another Chinese study gave pearl powder to children with mental disabilities and found statistically significant increases in IQ in the majority of them.*
+Another Chinese study gave pearl powder supplement to children with mental disabilities and found statistically significant increases in IQ in the majority of them.*